 Kitty & Vibe

-We’d be silly to leave out a brand that invokes the itsy-bitsy, teeny-weeny swimsuit in its nomenclature — and luckily, entrepreneur Francesca Aiello’s swimwear label lives up to its name.
+We’d be silly to leave out a brand that invokes the itsy-bitsy, teeny-weeny swimsuits in its nomenclature — and luckily, entrepreneur Francesca Aiello’s swimsuit label lives up to its name.
 Not only are the majority of Frankie’s wares creatively microscopic in their coverage, but the bikinis feature cute and colorful prints created in collaboration with actually cool celebs like Hailee Steinfeld and Naomi Osaka.
-They also just launched a Pride collection — 15% of the sales from which will benefit the Stonewall Foundation.
+They also have a Pride collection — 15% of the sales from which benefit the Stonewall Community Foundation.

 Best Swimsuits for Large Busts

-When former swimwear model and designer Amahlia Stevens consulted with eco-minded Patagonia founder Yvon Chouinard on a swimwear capsule, she saw how the company created fleece fiber from discarded plastic.
-Upon launching her own eco-friendly bathing-suit brand in 2000, she took a page from Chouinard’s book and created Vitamin A’s signature fabric, EcoLux — “a superfine matte jersey with a nearly weightless, silken texture that erases flaws and fits like a second skin,” according to Vitamin A. About that second skin: California Apparel News quoted a veteran swimwear buyer who called the brand’s fit “extraordinary.”
+When former swimsuit model and designer Amahlia Stevens consulted with eco-minded Patagonia founder Yvon Chouinard on a swimsuit capsule, she saw how the company created fleece fiber from discarded plastic.
+Upon launching her own eco-friendly bathing-suit brand in 2000, she took a page from Chouinard’s book and created Vitamin A’s signature fabric, EcoLux — “a superfine matte jersey with a nearly weightless, silken texture that erases flaws and fits like a second skin,” according to Vitamin A. About that second skin: California Apparel News quoted a veteran swimsuit buyer who called the brand’s fit “extraordinary.”

 We love Amazon brand Cupshe for its range of flattering colors and styles that are offered in an inclusive size range that goes up to 4XL.
 The brand doesn’t skimp on the romance, either — its Amazon storefront is swimming (guffaw) with suits that boast shirring, ruffles, and summer-ready mix-and-match florals.